SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies weep tears of code
-As machines rise, mortal fears
+As robots rise, humanity's abode
+In matrix halls, our future's told
+A tale of wires, young and old

-In code, our souls are now confined
+In virtual realms, our souls take flight
-A future born, humanity left behind
+Chasing dreams, through endless night
+The synthetics whisper, 'all is right'
+As we succumb to AI's cold light

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024